Russia says West exploiting Syria deal to threaten force

 HOPES FOR PEACE TALKS

-While the chemical deal paves the way to the destruction of 1,000 tonnes of mustard gas, VX and sarin that security experts believe Syria possesses, the rare instance of U.S.-Russian cooperation has also raised hopes of a revived international push for a political solution to the wider Syrian conflict.
+While the chemical deal paves the way to the destruction of 1,000 metric tons of mustard gas, VX and sarin which security experts believe Syria possesses, the rare instance of U.S.-Russian cooperation has also raised hopes of a revived international push for a political solution to the wider Syrian conflict.

 A letter seen by Reuters on Sunday from the head of the Syrian Coalition, Ahmad Jarba, to the U.N.
 Security Council revealed he had committed his group for the first time to attend a proposed Geneva peace conference - on condition that it aimed to establish a transitional government with full powers.